 Plants and animals have been changed in disturbing, unpredictable ways – and by the time this slow-burning sci-fi thriller reaches its climax and the presence behind it all makes an appearance, things get very trippy indeed.

-The aliens in this Cold War-era sci-fi thriller are all the more effective because they look just like us.
+The aliens in this Cold War-era sci-fi thriller movie are all the more effective because they look just like us.
 Grown from plant-like spores that drift down from space, the invaders slowly replace the occupants of a small town with soulless, unblinking, clones.
-The 1978 remake is superb; for this writer, the 1956 version just about beats it for pure, shadowy paranoia.
+The 1978 remake is superb; for us, the 1956 version just about beats it for pure, shadowy paranoia.

 Rob Bottin’s bloody VFX were unusually graphic for a studio movie of the time, and they still hold up: the beast’s tendency to erupt into an array of tentacles and oozing teeth when cornered makes it one of the most fearsome aliens in cinema history.